 Where Impact Was Analyzed in Prior Environmental Documents.
 Do Proposed Changes Involve New Significant Impacts or Substantially More Severe Impacts?
 Any New Circumstances Involving New Significant Impacts or Substantially More Severe Impacts?
 Any New Information Requiring New Analysis or Verification?
-Prior Environmental Documents' Mitigation Measures Implemented or Addressing Impacts. a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that physical deterioration of the facility would occur or be accelerated?
+Prior Environmental Documents Mitigation Measures Implemented or Addressing Impacts. a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that physical deterioration of the facility would occur or be accelerated?
 SVSP EIR Section 4.11 No No No None b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment?
 Same No No No None

 Discussion: The SVSP indicates that the required parkland dedication was met by dedication of parkland and through payment of park dedication in-lieu fees.
 As noted in the EIR, the payment of Citywide and neighborhood park fees will be required, and the payment of fees combined with the dedication of parkland will ensure that impacts to park services are less than significant.
-The project involves unit transfers but will not change the total number of units anticipated for buildout of the SVSP area.
-As such, the project will not increase the number of residents anticipated for the SVSP nor decrease the amount of area dedicated to park and recreation uses; therefore, this conclusion remains applicable to the proposed project.
+As there are no unit transfers proposed with the project, the project will not increase the number of residents anticipated for the SVSP nor decrease the amount of area dedicated to park and recreation uses; therefore, this conclusion remains applicable to the proposed project.
+Given the foregoing, the project would not result in new or more severe impacts than described in the SVSP EIR, and the impact conclusions of the EIR are unchanged.
+Thus, pursuant to CEQA Guidelines section 15164, subdivision (a), the City finds that "none of the conditions described in Section 15162 calling for preparation of a subsequent FEIR have occurred" relative to recreation impacts.

 XVII.
-Transportation/Traffic
+Transportation

 Where Impact Was Analyzed in Prior Environmental Documents.
 Do Proposed Changes Involve New Significant Impacts or Substantially More Severe Impacts?
 Any New Circumstances Involving New Significant Impacts or Substantially More Severe Impacts?
 Any New Information Requiring New Analysis or Verification?
-Prior Environmental Documents' Mitigation Measures Implemented or Addressing Impacts. a) Conflict with an applicable plan, ordinance or policy establishing measures of effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit?
-SVSP EIR Section 4.3 No No No SVSP EIR MM 4.3-1 to 4.3-5 b) Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways?
-Same No No No SVSP EIR MM 4.3-1 to 4.3-5 c) Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks?
-Same No No No None d) Substantially increase hazards due to a design feature(s) (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)?
-Same No No No None e) Result in inadequate emergency access?
-Same No No No None f) Conflict with adopted policies, plans, or programs supporting public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities?
-Same No No No None --- ------ ---- ---- ---- ------
+Prior Environmental Documents Mitigation Measures Implemented or Addressing Impacts. a) Conflict with a program, plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle, and pedestrian facilities?
+SVSP EIR Section 4.3 No No No SVSP EIR MM 4.3-1 to 4.3-5 b) Conflict or be inconsistent with CEQA Guidelines Section 15064.3, subdivision (b)? n/a No No No None c) Substantially increase hazards due to a geometric design feature(s) (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)?
+SVSP EIR Section 4.3 No No No None d) Result in inadequate emergency access?
+Same No No No None

 Discussion: The SVSP EIR evaluated the traffic impacts to existing and future roadways from traffic being generated by the anticipated uses within the plan area.
 The EIR concluded that with mitigation, impacts to City roadways would be less than significant.
 Impacts to adjacent agency roadways was identified as a significant and unavoidable impact, and mitigation to lessen the impact was accepted.
 For the proposed project, the City's Engineering Division reviewed the scope of changes and concluded that an updated traffic study was not required.
-The LDR and MDR land uses have the same trip generation rate of one trip per unit (based on the Institute of Transportation Engineers trip rates), and the unit transfers among the parcels maintain the same overall number of units allocated to the project area.
+There is no change in the proposed number or type of residential units on parcel JM-30.
 Therefore, the project would not cause new or more severe impacts than already described in the SVSP EIR.